mattmakai/fullstackpython.com/content/pages/04-web-development/44-web-apis.markdown

 request and often passes data as well.

 Webhooks are important because they enable two-way communication initiation for APIs.
-Webhook flexibility comes in from their definition by the API user instead of the API itself.
+Webhook flexibility comes from their definition by the API user instead of the API itself.

 For example, in the [Twilio API](https://www.twilio.com/api) when a text